magicasaservice/vue-equipment/packages/plugins/MagicError/index.md

 # MagicError

 MagicError is a composable and a class used throughout Vue Equipment for error handling and logging.
-It allows you to throw custom errors with additional metadata, such as status codes and timestamps.
+It allows you to throw custom errors including a source, status code, timestamp and an automatically prefixed message.

 <!--@include: @/apps/docs/src/content/snippets/overview.md-->